Who We Are

 Geographically, not very far.
 Ravenhill is our dream farm.

-As parents, entrepreneurs, and concerned citizens, we aim to carve out a community-focused life that values ancestral knowledge and ecology.
+As parents, entrepreneurs, and concerned citizens, we are carving out a community-focused life that values ancestral knowledge and ecology.

-We are dedicated to continuous learning and realize that although the learning curve will be steep when it comes to tending to our farm, it will also hold many wonderful surprises.
+We are dedicated to continuous learning and realize that although the learning curve is at times steep when it comes to tending to our farm, it also hold many wonderful surprises.
 We are so excited to be living this adventure and to be able share it with the community!
 We are loving every minute!

-We intend to care for this land so it provides nourishment for our family and community and improves in ecological health for future generations to enjoy.
+We care for this land so it provides nourishment for our family and community and improves in ecological health for future generations to enjoy.